raushanctf/Bandit-Overthewire/README.md

 * The following Content descirbe Note for begineers they just said Don't be panic and Don't Give up.

-# Bandit Level 0
+# 🎯Bandit Level 0
-👉 Problem Description:
+👉 Problem Description: The goal of Level 0 is to the connect to Bandit server using SSH and find the password for Level 1.